ashutoshmjain/gita/src/interface.md

 ## A universe in itself ..

-In a way a concious agent is complete embodiment of the universe  because it has all elements of Yajna (knowledge to decrypt and ability to act)  and all the bugs of the Matrix.
+In a way a conscious agent is complete embodiment of the universe  because it has all elements of Yajna (knowledge to decrypt and ability to act)  and all the bugs of the Matrix.
 It has tools to seek knowledge and at the same time tools (the bugs) to indulge in Matrix.
-It all depends where the concious agent is looking at - If she is looking at the matrix - as per Gita, she is sleeping.
+It all depends where the conscious agent is looking at - If she is looking at the matrix - as per Gita, she is sleeping.
 If it is looking at knowledge then it is awakened.

 Krishna says - This human body itself is the true field - `Kshetra`.
 Knowing your Truth is knowing the entire meta-physical world.